Restaurants Brighton guide to

 Beak Brewery – Contemporary and hop-forward beers with a stylish taproom and shop in the heart of Lewes.

-Abyss Brewing – Small batch brewing in Lewes with a pop-up taproom in Newhaven.
-Known for creative releases and local collaborations.
+Abyss Brewing – Small-batch brewers with a pop-up taproom in Newhaven, known for creative releases and local collaborations.
+On tap at The Duck Inn in Rottingdean.

 Burning Sky – Based in Firle, just outside Lewes, specialising in saisons, mixed fermentation, and barrel-aged beers.